front-end-foundations/FlexNav/README.md

 Demo: tab completion and history.

-Demo: on a mac you can `cd` into a folder via drag and drop or by copying and pasting a folder into the terminal.
+Demo: you can easily `cd` into a folder via drag and drop or by copying and pasting a folder into the terminal after the `cd` command: `cd <pasted-folder-name>`.

 Before continuing we will run the following commands: